 How to Prevent and Care for Razor Burn, Rashes and Ingrown Hairs

-Razor burn is just what it sounds like: a burning, itching annoyance which you usually experience after shaving by using the wrong method or doing it incorrectly.
+Razor burn is exactly what it sounds like: a burning, itching annoyance which you usually experience after shaving by using the wrong method or doing it incorrectly.
 The main cause of razor burn is from shaving in the opposite direction of the hair growth.
-When shaving, it is essential to shave with the growth of the hair, as this will prevent the pulling and damage of the follicle (which can lead to painful ingrown hairs and even worse, infections).
+When shaving, it is essential to shave with the growth of the hair, as this will prevent the pulling and damage of the hair follicle itself (which can lead to painful ingrown hairs and even worse, infections).
 Other causes for razor burn may include: old, dull blades, dirty blades (often experienced very quickly with disposable razors), and dry skin.
-Before using a razor, the skin must be properly moisturized by regular use of hydrating lotions and using a high moisture shaving gel.
+Before using a razor, the skin must be properly moisturized with the regular use of hydrating lotions and by using a high moisture shaving gel.

-Once you have the moisture down, look at the razor blade you’re about to use.
-Blades have to be clean and sharp to ensure a proper cut.
-For men shaving their tender face, this is a fact.
-Once a blade has been used on their partner’s legs, they can tell right away that the blade is bad, usually because a cut immediately happens after they start using it.
-A blade should cut right through the gel/foam and hair quickly and easily.
-If there is any pulling or tugging, stop using the blade and get a new one.
+Once you have reduced the moisture, take a quick look at the razor blade you’re about to use.
+Blades have to be clean and sharp in order to ensure a proper cut.
+For any men reading this that are about to shave their face, you know how important this is!
+A healthy blade should cut right through the gel/foam and hair quickly and easily.
+If there is any pulling or tugging, stop using the blade immediately and get a new one.

-Women are usually taught by their moms on how to shave their legs: get into the shower, let the warm water open my pores, put on the gel/foam and start at the ankles and shave up the leg.
-Although it’s all over the media in commercials showing women shaving their legs in the same way, it’s not right.
+Women are usually taught to shave their legs using the following method: get into the shower, let the warm water open the pores, put on the gel/foam and start at the ankles and shave up the leg.
+Although it’s all over the media and in commercials showing women shaving their legs in the same way, it’s not right.
 We’ve already gone over many times on this site how we feel about shaving after or during a shower, but that’s beside the point.
 Have you seen how the commercials make these poor people shave up against the hair growth?
 Ouch!
-99% of the time, your hair grows downwards on the legs, and you need to be shaving in that direction.
-It may seem weird at first, but this will lead to hair growing back fine (less coarse) and prevent that painful razor burn and those ingrown hairs.
+99% of the time, your hair grows downwards on the legs, and you need to be shaving with the hair in that direction.
+It may seem strange at first, but this will lead to the hair growing back fine (less coarse) and prevent that painful razor burn and those ingrown hairs.

-Rashes are the body’s way of saying something is irritating it.
-We can get them from different clothing materials, being nervous, allergic reaction and improper care of our skin.
-Some common causes of rashes include (but are not limited to): allergic reactions to medicine, plants or animals, irritants such has perfumes, clothing materials and dyes, bacterial, viral and fungal infections and exposure to the sun for extended periods of time just to name a few.
+Rashes are the body’s way of saying that something is irritating it.
+We can get them from different clothing materials, being nervous, allergic reactions and improper skin care.
+Some common causes of rashes include (but are not limited to): allergic reactions to medicine, plants or animals, irritants such has perfumes, clothing materials and dyes, bacterial, viral, or fungal infections and exposure to the sun for extended periods of time just to name a few.
 Improper skin care is another major cause, which has a high probability of happening after a bad shaving experience.

-When a rash occurs, you need to find out the cause of the rash for the proper treatment.
+When a rash occurs, you need to find out the cause of it in order to properly treat it.
 Please note that we aren’t doctors nor claim to be.
-All we can do is make recommendations, so if you are not sure what kind of rash it is, consult your doctor or pharmacist.
+All we can do is make recommendations, so if you are not sure what type of rash it is, consult your doctor or pharmacist.

-If the rash is from a dirty blade, this could be a bacterial infection, and depending on how bad the infection is, you may need to see your doctor as soon as you can.
+If the rash is from a dirty blade, this may be a bacterial infection, and depending on how bad the infection is, you may need to see your doctor as soon as you can.
 In minor cases an antibacterial cream should be applied to the infected area.
 If it does not heal within 3-5 days, see your doctor.
-Rashes can also appear with an infected pore or ingrown hair.
+Rashes can also appear with infected pores or ingrown hair.
 Sometimes, your skin simply may not like the act of a blade shaving off a thin layer of skin which happens when a manual razor blade is used.
 Sorry to be so graphic, but we must face facts that that’s what’s happening.
-Even if you have a nice, sharp and clean blade, your skin may be unable to handle the contact of a blade due to either sensitive skin or allergy to the metal.
+Even if you have a nice, sharp and clean blade, your skin may be unable to handle the contact of a blade due to either extreme sensitivity or an allergy to the metal.
 Most will either need to find blades made for sensitive skin or go to a foiled personal shaver like the Ultimate Personal Shaver that we have available on this website.

-Ingrown hairs are usually a sign of an infection in the pore or hair follicle.
-These usually result in shaving against the grain of the hair growth, pulling at the follicle or damaging it, shaving too hard and pulling at the skin too much while shaving may also cause this.
-It may appear to look like a pimple, but it is inflamed and irritating.
-A good treatment is to pull the ingrown part out, but do not pluck the hair out of the follicle.
-For swelling and irritation, a topical antiseptic can help.
+Ingrown hairs are generally a sign of an infection in the pore or hair follicles.
+These usually are a result from shaving against the direction of the hair growth which pulls at the follicle causing damage.
+Shaving too hard and pulling at the skin too much while shaving may also cause this.
+It may appear to look like a pimple, but it will be inflamed, irritating and sometimes very painful to touch.
+For swelling and irritation, a topical antiseptic may help.
 If it does become infected, see your doctor as a course of antibiotics may be prescribed.

-There are many alternatives to shaving with a razor: waxing, laser hair removal, creams and gels, and personal trimmers and shavers.
+There are many alternatives to shaving with a razor: waxing, laser hair removal, creams and gels, and personal shaver systems.
 Each body is unique, and there is an alternative if using razors is not working for you.
 Make sure you take a look around our website.
 We offer an alternative to shaving the way you were brought up to do.
 It’s less painful, more efficient and more fun!
 We hope you have a great time shaving in a safer and more comfortable way.